stolostron/search-v2-api/README.md

     postgres-operator.crunchydata.com/role: master
 ```

-3. Replace the search-api image deployment image with the image you pushed in Step 1.
+3. Replace the search-v2-api image deployment image with the image you pushed in Step 1.
 Note that you have to add your quay image pull secret to the deployment so that this private image can be pulled successfully.Update the TLS secret path in volumemount.

-4. Add the environment variables required for connection to Postgres database in the search-api deployment.
+4. Add the environment variables required for connection to Postgres database in the search-v2-api deployment.

 ```
       containers: